SkriptLang/skript-reflect/README.md

 If you want to talk about this project or something else, contact me on Discord: TPGamesNL#0880

 ## What's been changed in this fork:
-* Custom events
+* Added custom events
-* Support for more Java versions (Java 13, Java 14, OpenJ9)
+* Support for more Java versions (Java 13+, OpenJ9)
 * Support for listening to asynchronous events
-* Suppression of and/or warnings
-* Class proxy fixes
+* Class proxy fixes + documentation
-* Some smaller changes
-* Fixed issues where local variables are deleted
+* Fixed multiple issues with local variables
-* Updated documentation
+* And more